 Kittens are so cute, it’s understandable that cat owners sometimes wish their kittens could stay kittens forever.
 This is the when you, as the pet parent, lay the foundation for your cat’s future health and behavior.

 One of the first things you should do with your new cat, if not the very first, is take them in for an exam.
-This trip is almost as important for the owner as it is the kitten, because it not only tests for health issues like birth defects, parasites, and feline leukemia, but allows you to ask those all important questions including advice on litterbox training your kitten.
+This trip is almost as important for the owner as it is for the kitten because it not only tests for health issues like birth defects, parasites, and feline leukemia but allows you to ask those all-important questions including advice on litterbox training your kitten.

 The veterinarians and staff at Strawbridge Animal Care are pet owners, too.
 They have experienced the joys and challenges of owning and caring for young pets.
 We won’t be shy about offering advice on how to protect your young pet from hazards in your home, such as toxic and dangerous materials, medications, and choking hazards.